Yubico/yubikit-ios/README.md

 - [SmartCardInterface](./docs/smartcard-interface.md) - Provides low level access to the Yubikey with which you can send custom APDUs to the key

-For lower level access to the Yubikey there's also a `YKFSmartCardInterface` with which you can send APDUs to the key.

 ## Customize the Library
 YubiKit allows customizing some of its behavior by using `YubiKitConfiguration` and `YubiKitExternalLocalization`.
 <details><summary><strong>Customizing YubiKit Behavior</strong></summary><p>